emcf/thepipe/README.md

 )
 ```

 ## Getting Started 🚀

+You can either use the hosted API at [thepi.pe](https://thepi.pe) or run The Pipe locally.
+The simplest way to use the pipe is to use the hosted API by following the instructions at the [API documentation page](https://thepi.pe/docs).

-To use The Pipe, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the python requirements:
+To use The Pipe locally, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the python requirements:

 ```bash
 git clone https://github.com/emcf/thepipe
 pip install -r requirements.txt